So you want to create a project roadmap — but don't know where to start? Here are some tips.

 New to workload distribution and planning?
 Check out our guides:

 Project roadmaps are visual representations of a high-level overview of the work required to complete a project.
 They can highlight milestones, phases, and assignees.
+They’re the big picture of the project, presented in a concise and highly visual way, so they can be shared with - and understood by - key stakeholders like clients.

 Because project roadmaps are visual tools that communicate how projects will evolve over time, they aren’t limited to any industry or business size — they can be used for anything from building a website to developing a new product.
 And since they’re so simple to create, anyone can use them.